jon-jacky/home/recent.md

 Recent links, begun October 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+ 6 Oct 2018

+- *Uncommon People: The Rise and Fall of the Rock Stars*, David Hepworth (2017), pages 2, 69, 280, 281 (no link): "Rock stars were the product of an age when music was hard to access and was treasured accordingly. ...
+This was in the days when any records, but particularly imported American blues records, were such objects of desire that enthusiasts would ofen embark on inconvenient cross-town trips involving changing buses to visit somebody's house where there was rumored to be a copy of some particular gem; once there, they would play both sides again and again, staring hypnotized at the spinning labels until both sight and sound had been seared into memory. ...
+(The rock star) made his name in the vanished world of records you could hold in your hand. ... which we had secured by using all our available cash in one particular week, a record that would, for a while at least, be the most precious thing we owned.  ...
+We now live in a world of unlimited supply and exhausted demand.
+Music can be every bit as good now as it used to be.
+However, it can never be as precious as it used to be.
+It doesn't have our undivided attention any longer. ...
+Now that we have easy access to everything, the individual atoms that make up that everything are less significant in themselves.
+The same applies to the people associated with those atoms.
+That's why we don't have rock stars anymore."

  5 Oct 2018

 - <http://obsolescence.wixsite.com/obsolescence/pidp-11> - "The PiDP-11